Simple Steps to Stay Healthy

 3) Boost the immune system

-It took me a long time to find “clean” vitamins that didn’t contain gluten, grain, soy, fillers, artificial flavors, colors, or sweeteners; I’m extremely pleased to endorse the vitamins and supplements offered through Gluten Free Society.
-My favorites are the liquid vitamin D drops, Ultra Cal/Mag, Omega Heal, Ultra Nutrients, Methylcobalamin (B-12) and the Biotic Defense (you can order them at this link; always check with your physician before adding vitamins or supplements to your lifestyle).
-To be tested for the genetic markers of Celiac Disease, order a test kit here.
+It took me a long time to find “clean” vitamins that didn’t contain gluten, grain, soy, fillers, artificial flavors, colors, or sweeteners, and I have to constantly check and re-check with the manufacturers (always check with your physician before adding vitamins or supplements to your lifestyle).

 Proper sleep plays a huge role in our body’s natural ability to heal itself; be sure to get a healthy amount of sleep (7-8 hours/night) and address any issues with falling asleep or staying asleep.
 A few tips about healthy sleep: